 By taking time to inspect these seals and replace or touch up any identified gaps, you can improve the heating envelope for your home, which will lead to lower heating and cooling costs all year long.

-If spring maintenance doesn’t exactly sound like your idea of a good time, just keep in mind the potential savings that come with this proactive approach to home ownership.
-Plus, the more consistent you are in performing this home maintenance, the more worry-free time you’ll get to spend in your home.
+If spring home maintenance doesn’t exactly sound like your idea of a good time, just keep in mind the potential savings that come with this proactive approach to home ownership.
+Plus, the more consistent you are in performing this home maintenance in the spring, the more worry-free time you’ll get to spend in your home.

 Want to discover more money-saving, value-added home ownership tips?
 Download The Essential Guide for First-Time Home Buyers today.